PC-Toolbox/PC-Toolbox/SECURITY.md

 Version 0.11.1 - Currently Supported

+Version 0.11.2 - Currently Supported

+Version 0.11.3 - Currently Supported

-Version 0.12 - Currently Supported
+Version 0.11.4 - Currently Supported

 ## I have the latest version of Windows, why can't it run?
 Instead of the OS Versions supporting the current OS, it supports the OS that was pre-installed on the device.
 So if you had Windows XP and upgraded to 10, it wouldn't run.